 And of course, Silver also supports the Apple platforms – better and cleaner than Apple's own Swift compiler, some say.

 You have the full Swift language syntax – with some extensions, even – and full access to the native platform APIs, be it the Java or Android libraries, the extensive .NET Framework Class Library, or more.

 With Iodine, we're doing for the Java language what we already did with C# and Swift before: bring it fully cross-platform.

-When Iodine ships later in 2017, you will be able use the Java language to write code for .NET, Cocoa and Island – as well as, of course, for the Java Runtime and Android itself.
-Iodine will bring Java to the next level, with advanced features such as support for properties and more.
+With Iodine, you are now able to use the Java language to write code for .NET, Cocoa and Island – as well as, of course, for the Java Runtime and Android itself.
+Iodine brings Java to the next level, with advanced features such as support for properties and more.

 P.S.
 Iodine is not to be confused with our support for the Java Platform in the existing three languages!